On Approximability of Steiner Tree in $\ell_p$-metrics: Introduction

+String metrics are another important family of metrics for \dst, particularly given applications of the Steiner tree problem to the study of phylogenetic trees in computational biology and to computational linguistics.
+Several works have studied the computational hardness of Steiner tree in the Hamming metric, establishing \apx-hardness in high-dimensions and \np-hardness for low dimensions with large alphabets \cite{Wareham_1995, althaus2013low, sankoff1975minimal, foulds1982steiner, fernandez1998approximability}.
+Other popular string metrics less well understood in the context of the Steiner tree problem include the edit distance metric \cite{lev1966binary} and the Ulam metric. \begin{openq} Does \dst in the edit distance metric admit a \ptas or is it \apx-hard?
+What about the Ulam metric? \end{openq}

 We remark that exploring the discrete avenue to better understand the continuous version has been pursued for another celebrated geometric problem: \emph{clustering}.
-The discrete and continuous versions of minimizing popular clustering objectives such as $k$-means and $k$-median has been studied by the theoretical computer science community extensively \cite{byrka2017improved,DBLP:journals/siamcomp/AhmadianNSW20,CNS22,CK19,CKL22}.
+The discrete and continuous versions of minimizing popular clustering objectives such as $k$-means and $k$-median has been studied by the algorithmic community extensively \cite{byrka2017improved,DBLP:journals/siamcomp/AhmadianNSW20,CNS22,CK19,CKL22}.